amarine7882/AlbumListMusicPlayer/server/README.md

 /artists
 ```

-post requests to this endpoint will enter an artist or artists and all artist, album and song info into the database
+post requests to this endpoint will enter an artist or artists and all artist, album and song info into the database.
-data must be complete abd follow the given data shape.
+data must be complete and follow the given data shape.

 ### Put